 Keith John Moon (23 August 1946 – 7 September 1978) was an English drummer who played with the English rock band the Who.
 He was noted for his unique style and his eccentric, often self-destructive behaviour.
 His drumming continues to be praised by critics and musicians.
 He was posthumously inducted into the Modern Drummer Hall of Fame in 1982, becoming only the second rock drummer to be chosen, and in 2011, Moon was voted the second-greatest drummer in history by a Rolling Stone readers' poll.

-Moon grew up in Wembley, London and took up drumming in the early 1960s.
-After performing with local band The Beachcombers, he joined The Who in 1964, before they had recorded their first single.
-He stayed with the band during their rise to fame, and was quickly recognised and praised for his distinctive drumming style.
-While he would occasionally collaborate with other musicians, he considered The Who his main band first and foremost, and remained a member until his death.
-In addition to his ability as a drummer, he developed a reputation for smashing drumkits on stage, and for destroying hotel rooms while on tour, with a particular flair for blowing up toilets using cherry bombs or dynamite, and destroying television sets.
-He enjoyed touring and socialising, and attempted to live his entire life as one long party, being especially restless during the occasions that The Who were inactive.
-His 21st birthday party in Flint, Michigan has become a notable example of decadent behaviour amongst rock groups.
+Moon grew up in Alperton, a suburb of Wembley, Middlesex, and took up the drums during the early 1960s.
+After playing with a local band, the Beachcombers, he joined the Who in 1964 before they recorded their first single.
+Moon remained with the band during their rise to fame, and was quickly recognised for his drumming style, which emphasised tom-toms, cymbal crashes, and drum fills.
+He occasionally collaborated with other musicians and later appeared in films, but considered playing in the Who his primary occupation and remained a member of the band until his death.
+In addition to his talent as a drummer, however, Moon developed a reputation for smashing his kit on stage and destroying hotel rooms on tour.
+He was fascinated by blowing up toilets with cherry bombs or dynamite, and by destroying television sets.
+Moon enjoyed touring and socialising, and was bored and restless when the Who were inactive.
+His 21st birthday party in Flint, Michigan, has been cited as a notorious example of decadent behaviour by rock groups.